rwghuser/node-supervisor/README.md

       -q|--quiet
         Suppress DEBUG messages

+    --wtk
+      If the tree-kill npm package is installed, enables enhanced compatibility with the Windows OS command line.

     Options available after start:
       rs - restart process.
 Useful when you want to restart your program even if no file has changed.
+      q - quit supervisor process and return to initial command line prompt

     Examples:
       supervisor myapp.js